 Cheap gas, diverse product lines, and cyclical demand should drive sales for the nation’s largest car dealer.
 Not forgetting that car dealer CRM is incredibly important as well in keeping a customer happy with their purchase and the service offered to them.
 This is one of the things that dealers must watch out for.
 Things need to be clear and precise during an auto deal, as an auto fraud attorney in Denver area or in other locations, is never off the cards if a customer feels as though they have been conned.

-By most accounts the auto industry should be loving 2015.
-There has been pent up demand as the average age of cars on the road climbed to 11.2 years in the wake of the financial crisis.
+Having said this, by most accounts, the auto industry should be loving 2015.
+There has been pent-up demand as the average age of cars on the road climbed to 11.2 years in the wake of the financial crisis.
 Sales should continue to trend higher.

 - Gasoline is at seven years lows and likely to stay low.